oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     ![Token create](images/create-token.png)

-6. Click **Copy** under Generated Token and paste it in the text editor.
+6. Click **Copy** under Generated Token and paste it into the text editor.
 You cannot copy it later, so make sure you have a copy of this token saved.

     ![Generated Token](images/copy-token.png)

 ## Task 3: Push the Helidon Application (quickstart-mp) Docker Image to your Container Registry Repository

-In Task 1 of this lab you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name and copied it to a text editor.
-In our example the Region Name is US East (Ashburn).
+In Task 1 of this lab, you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name and copied it to a text editor.
+In our example, the Region Name is US East (Ashburn).
 You will need this information for this task.
     ![Endpoint](images/end-point.png)

-1. Copy the following command and paste it in your text editor and then replace the `ENDPOINT_OF_REGION_NAME` with the endpoint of your region.
+1. Copy the following command and paste it into your text editor and then replace the `ENDPOINT_OF_REGION_NAME` with the endpoint of your region.

     >In our example the Region Name is *US East (Ashburn)* and the endpoint is *iad.ocir.io*.
 You will need your specific information for this task.